 Antelope Island's Bison Roundup

-The annual roundup is just one reason to visit this state park in the Great Salt Lake
+This year’s roundup scheduled for October 26, 2024, is just one reason to visit this state park in the Great Salt Lake.

 Snorting bison push their way through the sagebrush heading north on Utah’s Antelope Island State Park.
 But they're not alone.
 Whistling and shouting horseman follow, men and women trained and instructed in the fine art and science of wrangling 2,000-pound animals.
 Ready to join the roundup?
 Read on.
 Whether you're doing the herding, or watching from a safe distance, you'll want to join the adventure.